SunBangjie/SunBangjie.github.io/_posts/2018-04-30-experience-vr-game.md

 Highlights
 =====
-* **Highly interactive** (physics engine + interactable items and characters)
-* **Immersive experience** (VR + detailed 3D models and textures)
+As a game prototype, we discover following key highlights empowered by both our game design and VR.
+* **Highly interactive** Empowered by physics engine (Unreal Engine 4 in our case), we develop thousands of interactable items and characters.
+The interactions between the player and game objects and characters stimulate the player's thinking and reasoning capabilities when acting as a detective.
+* **Immersive experience** The virtual reality nature of the game together detailed 3D models and textures provides extremely immersive experience for the player by simulating a realistic crime scene where every detail could reveal parts of the truth.
-* **Freedom in puzzle-solving** (Non-linear storyline and clues)
+* **Freedom in puzzle-solving** The storyline of the game is non-linear and the player is free to discover clues in any order.
+Discovering any clue becomes an enjoyable process.

+Examples of Puzzle Design
+====
-We design our puzzles to incorporate subtle details in the game environment.
+We provide several examples of our puzzles to illustrates the key points.
+First, we design our puzzles to incorporate subtle details in the game environment.
 <img src="https://sunbangjie.github.io/images/ByStanders/highlight_1.png" width="800"/>

-We focus on physics-based interactions to obtain both visual and verbal clues.
+Second, we focus on physics-based interactions to obtain both visual and verbal clues.
 <img src="https://sunbangjie.github.io/images/ByStanders/highlight_2.png" width="800"/>

-We also adopt puzzle-in-puzzle strategy.
+Third, we also adopt puzzle-in-puzzle strategy.
 <img src="https://sunbangjie.github.io/images/ByStanders/highlight_3.png" width="800"/>